Overview of the Special Needs Department

 Organization: South Carolina Association of Independent Home Schools

-Contact: Beth Moore, Asst.
-Director of Special Needs Department
+Contact: Nancy Willoughby, Director of Special Needs Department

 Once you have registered and requested accommodations, you will receive an email from ACT that has the testing date and the student’s ACT ID #.
 You will then forward that email to us at SCAIHS.
 We will send you a Consent to File form that must be signed and sent back to us.
 When we have received the consent to file form, we will then be able to upload the support documentation for the accommodation request directly to ACT.